-There are significant changes in penalties for many felony child sex offenses.
-Prior law and instruction directed the court in cases that carried the option of three alternative minimum sentences of 6, 10 or 15 to life to sentence to the middle severity of 10 to life.
+Prior law and instruction directed the court in cases that carried the option of three alternative minimum sentences of 6.
+10 or 15 to life to sentence to the middle severity of 10 to life.
 If the trier of fact found sufficient aggravating circumstances they could enhance the sentence to 15 to life.
 If the trier of fact found sufficient mitigating circumstances they could reduce the sentence to 6 to life.
-Now the law instructs the court to order 15 to life.
+The law now instructs the court to order 15 to life.
 If the court finds that it is in the best interest of justice and documents on the record the justification, it can reduce the sentence to 10 to life or 6 to life.
-Additionally, if the trier of fact finds that in the course of the commission of the crime the defendant caused serious bodily injury or has been previously convicted of a grievous sexual offense, can order the sentence of life without the possibility of parole.
-The offenses include:
+Additionally, if the trier of fact finds that in the course of the commission of the crime the defendant caused serious bodily injury or has been previously convicted of a grievous sexual offense, the court may order a sentence of life without the possibility of parole.
+The offenses to which these provisions apply are:

-Child Kidnapping-§ 76-5-301.1

-Aggravated Kidnapping-§ 76-5-302

-Rape of a Child-§ 76-5-402.1

-Object Rape of a Child-§ 76-5-402.3

-Sodomy on a Child-§ 76-5-403.1

-Aggravated Sexual Abuse of a Child-§ 76-5-404.1

-Aggravated Sexual Assault-§ 76-5-405
+Child Kidnapping-§ 76-5-301.1 Aggravated Kidnapping-§ 76-5-302 Rape of a Child-§ 76-5-402.1 Object Rape of a Child-§ 76-5-402.3 Sodomy on a Child-§ 76-5-403.1 Aggravated Sexual Abuse of a Child-§ 76-5-404.1 Aggravated Sexual Assault-§ 76-5-405 The following sexual offenses are first degree felonies and carry a 5 years to life sentence: